Who voices Bluey and Bingo? Bluey creator Joe Brumm shares behind-the-scenes secrets

 “I thought it would be all of us sitting around a table, you know, like in the movies,” he said.
 “But we’re just isolated in our booths.”

-Melanie said producers held auditions for months, and called her back as Chilli because they “couldn’t find the same warmth from anyone else”.
-Awww.
+Meanwhile, Melanie revealed that producers held auditions for months before calling her back to voice Chilli.
+They told her they “couldn’t find the same warmth from anyone else.”
+Awww!

 Dave McCormack on Jimmy Fallon